kmsmgsh/python/problem.md

        When l get smaller, the correlation matrix more closer to identity matrix

        (I used to think the greater the l is, the population limit is large.
 But this fact counter it.
+2. [ ] When population comes small. the MCMC result (with constant GP) becomes really bad except the recover rate